-While serving youth in Portland, OR, Door to Grace quickly saw the need to carry out our mission along the I-5 corridor.
+While offering programs in Portland, OR, Door to Grace quickly saw the need to carry out our mission along the I-5 corridor.
 In 2015, programs were started in Seattle, WA.
-In this city, there are more youth living on the streets by the day.
-It is estimated that over 1,000 youth and young adults are homeless on any given night in King County .
+In this city, it is estimated that over 1,000 youth and young adults are experiencing homelessness on any given night in King County .
 Of this population, 20-40% experience sexual abuse .
 Poverty can be the biggest factor limiting a person’s ability to exit the sex trades.
 Studies have found that 85% to 95% of those in prostitution want to escape it, but have no other options for survival.

 Survival depends upon gainful employment.

 Door to Grace seeks to create a different story for survivors—one of

 opportunity, capability and restoration of true identity.
 Join us!

 Sign up for our monthly email updates HERE!

 You can give to Door to Grace during the Annual Giving Drive through this code: 9922